qt/qtwebchannel/README.md

 ### Dependencies

 This module depends on Qt Core only.
-Optionally, an additional plugin for Qt Quick is build, which makes it easy to use a `QWebChannel` from QML.
+Optionally, an additional plugin for Qt Quick can be built, which makes it easy to use a `QWebChannel` from QML.
 Note that this module alone is not functional.
 It is being used in e.g. Qt WebKit to provide a seamless integration of QML/C++ QObjects into JavaScript clients.
 You can integrate it in your projects as well, by providing an implementation of the